-The symptoms of a rectovaginal fistula often cause emotional distress as well as physical discomfort.
+The symptoms of a rectovaginal fistula often cause emotional distress as well as physical discomfort, which can impact self-esteem and intimate relationships.
 Though bringing up the subject with your doctor may be difficult, it's important to have a rectovaginal fistula evaluated.
 Some rectovaginal fistulas may close on their own, but most need to be repaired surgically.

 When to see a doctor